 The Master's in Community Social Psychology is designed for students who have recently completed an undergraduate degree as well as for students returning to school.
 Courses are available for full-time and part-time study and are typically offered in the late afternoon or evening.
 We encourage students from all backgrounds to apply.

 Our 36-credit Master’s degree program, provides opportunities for in-class learning experiences, field study, independent study and interdisciplinary collaboration.
-Students are required to take five core courses:
+Students are required to take seven core courses: